wfaguy/functions/readme.md

 ## addHourOffset

-Give an hour and say and offset
+Give an hour and add an offset

 Example
 * Hour : 22